 Kenneth C. Griffin is the founder and CEO of the global investment firm Citadel and is one of the most active art buyers globally.
 In 1999, he reportedly paid a record price of $60 million for Paul Cézanne’s painting Curtain, Jug and Fruit Bowl (ca. 1893).
 In 2006, he bought Jasper Johns’s famous 1959 painting False Start (1959) from David Geffen for a reported $80 million.
 (The painting had already become famous in art-market history, when S.I.
 Newhouse, with dealer Larry Gagosian bidding on his behalf, purchased it at Sotheby’s in 1988 for a then-record price of $17 million.)
 That same year, Griffin underwrote a $19 million expansion of the Art Institute of Chicago.
 Designed by Renzo Piano, the new structure features Cézannes on loan from Griffin’s private collection.
-In 2015, he donated $10 million to the Museum of Contemporary Art Chicago.
+In 2015, he donated $40 million to the Museum of Modern Art and $10 million to the Museum of Contemporary Art Chicago.

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.